 A law learnership is somewhat of an oddity and attracted our attention immediately.

 A foreign firm, they no doubt heard how black graduates can be suckered when forced to enter the labour market via a learnership, even if qualified.

-But FSH apparently failed to research our local regulations and even failed to get an understanding of the definition for ‘learnerships.’
+But HSF apparently failed to research our local regulations and even failed to get an understanding of the definition for ‘learnerships.’

 False Legal Learnership Advertised

 Pay is dangerously low, while expectations extremely high.